ownHackathon/hackathon-api/README.md

-# (Black) Hackathon
+# ownHackathon
-Evaluation project for the Hackathon Events on the Discord server from BlackScorp
+Evalutation Project for Hackathons

 ## Steps for an executable test environment